Big Data Analytics Use Cases

 Interesting Use Case – Amazon Will Pay Shoppers $5 to Walk Out of Stores Empty-Handed

-Interesting use of consumer data entry to power next generation retail price competition….
+Interesting use of consumer data entry to power next generation retail price competition ….
 Amazon is offering consumers up to $5 off on purchases if they compare prices using their mobile phone application in a store.
-The promotion will serve as a way for Amazon to increase usage of its bar-code-scanning application, while also collecting intelligence on prices in the stores.
+The promotion will serve as a way for Amazon to increase usage of its bar-code-scanning application, while also collecting real-time intelligence on prices in the stores.

-Amazon’s Price Check app, which is available for iPhone and Android, allows shoppers to scan a bar code, take a picture of an item or conduct a text search to find the lowest prices.
-Amazon is also asking consumers to submit the prices of items with the app, so Amazon knows if it is still offering the best prices.
-A great way to feed data into its learning engine from brick-and-mortar retailers.
+Amazon’s Price Check app allows shoppers to scan a bar code, take a picture of an item or conduct a text search to find the lowest prices.
+Amazon is also asking consumers to submit the prices of items with the app, so Amazon is leveraging shoppers to gather comparative price data.

-This is an interesting trend that should terrify brick-and-mortar retailers.
-While the real-time “Everyday Low Price” information empowers consumers, it terrifies retailers, who increasingly are feeling like showrooms — shoppers come to to check out the merchandise but ultimately decide to walk out and buy online instead.
+This should terrify brick-and-mortar retailers.
+While the real-time “Everyday Low Price” information empowers consumers, it terrifies retailers, who are feeling like showrooms — shoppers come to to check out the merchandise but decide to walk out and buy online instead.
 See Multi-channel to Omni-channel Retail Analytics: A Big Data Use Case

 Retail/Consumer Use Cases